SMKST Petro

 (1) Skid-mounted Rigs

-Skid-mounted rigs, as the name suggests, are built on skids that allow for limited movement.
-These rigs strike a balance between mobility and stability, making them a popular choice for many drilling operations.
-The concept of skid-mounted rigs dates back to the early days of oil exploration, evolving from completely stationary rigs to provide some degree of repositioning capability.
+As the name suggests, skid-mounted rigs are built on skids that allow for limited movement.
+These rigs balance mobility and stability, making them popular for many drilling operations.
+The concept of skid-mounted rigs dates back to the early days of oil exploration, evolving from completely stationary rigs to ones that provide some degree of repositioning capability.

 Skid-mounted land drilling rigs - SMKST